Language Model-Based Paired Variational Autoencoders for Robotic Language Learning: Evaluation and Results

 Moreover, in \textbf{Experiment 2}, we train PVAE-BERT on the dataset with 6 colour alternatives (red, green, blue, yellow, cyan, violet) to compare it with the standard PVAE by conducting action-to-language, language-to-language and language-to-action evaluation experiments.
 This experiment uses the pretrained BERT as the language encoder which is then finetuned with the rest of the model during training.

 In Experiments 1a, 1b and 2, two cubes of different colours are placed on a table at which the robot is seated to interact with them.
 The words (vocabulary) that constitute the descriptions are given in Table \ref{tab:vocab}.
 We introduce a more diverse vocabulary by adding an alternative word for each word in the original vocabulary.
+As descriptions are composed of 3 words with two alternatives per word, we arrive at 8 variations for each description of a given meaning.
 Table \ref{tab:vocab} does not include nouns, because we use a predefined grammar, which doesn't involve a noun, and the same size cubes for these experiments.